asm2025/T3Chat/QUICKSTART.md

 T3Chat supports two authentication methods:

-1. **Local Authentication** (simplest for testing):
+1. **Local Authentication** (Primary - Default):

     - Uses username/password stored in the database
     - Default admin user: `admin` / `P@$$w0rd`
     - No external services required
+    - Works out of the box - no additional configuration needed
-   - Best for development and testing
+    - Best for development, testing, and self-hosted deployments

-2. **OIDC Authentication** (recommended for production):
+2. **OIDC Authentication** (Optional):
     - Supports Google OAuth, Firebase, Auth0, Keycloak, and other OIDC providers
-   - More secure for production environments
+    - Only appears in the login form if configured
+    - Enable by setting OIDC environment variables (see Step 3)
     - See configuration examples below

 ## Alternative OIDC Providers